sergio11/gobalancer_poc/README.md

 ---

+## More Details 📝

+For comprehensive information about this project, check out this [Medium article](https://medium.com/@sanchezsanchezsergio418/how-i-built-an-l7-load-balancer-in-go-algorithms-failover-and-the-complexity-of-shared-state-c00fcaa765dd).

 ## 🚀 Why Go?

 Go was chosen as the language for this POC for several deliberate reasons that align with the requirements of network-oriented infrastructure software: